Teranostico/teranostico/README.md

 # Working prototype

 One can find a working version on the following link: http://teranostico.herokuapp.com/.
 Credentials: i) username: reviewer@gmail.com; ii) password: Reviewer.
+Keep in mind that since we are using a free Heroku account, the first access may be slow.

 For the backend: https://github.com/BiologicalSystemModeling/Theranostics